 Meth Addiction in the Family: How to Help an Addicted Son or Daughter

 Recognizing meth abuse and addiction in your son or daughter is a critical first step.
-The sooner they can get clinical treatment, the sooner they can minimize the risks of this substance use disorder and bring the life they want back into focus.
+The sooner they can get meth addiction treatment, the sooner they can minimize the risks of this substance use disorder and bring the life they want back into focus.
 Learn how you can help a family member with meth addiction and empower them to discover new ways to handle triggers and stress in the future.

 The way you imagine a meth addict looks and seems may or may not be an accurate depiction.
 Are meth addicts thin and sickly?
 In some cases, yes, they are; but many people can appear healthy who are also addicted to methamphetamine.
 Are meth addicts incapable of holding down a job and a relationship?
 In many cases, they do struggle with unemployment, destructive relationships, and homelessness.
-Not all meth addicts are in this category of dysfunction, but chances are good that they are headed in this direction if they don’t get the critical treatment they need.
+Not all meth addicts are in this category of dysfunction, but chances are good that they are headed in this direction if they don’t get the critical help they need.

 Recognizing meth addiction in a family member is a nuanced responsibility.
 You are called to look beyond the stigma and witness them with compassion and understanding.
 As you have known your child for so long, you are in a good position to observe and evaluate whether their behaviors, appearance, and overall presence in life has changed, and you can watch for some tell-tale signs of meth addiction.
 Helping your son or daughter in recovery is also a nuanced responsibility because some of your actions and reactions may be counterproductive.
 It’s important to learn how to offer the most constructive and compassionate support.
 Someone with meth addiction can be helped by the family, but professional treatment is absolutely necessary and primary if they are to undergo safe detox and develop lasting skills to manage addiction in the future.